Debarshi-Chaudhuri/news-api/ARCHITECTURE.md

 3. **User Subscriptions**
    - Users subscribe via API endpoints
    - Subscription data is stored in DynamoDB
-   - Event tracking data is sent to Event Service
+   - Event tracking data is sent to WebEngage Event Service
    - Notifications can be triggered based on subscriptions

+4. **External Access**
+   - External clients connect to the API through Ngrok tunnels
+   - Requests flow through Ngrok to the News API service
+   - Responses flow back through Ngrok to external clients
+   - Enables access to the API without public IP or domain

 ## Technology Stack